xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

       we also upload all the JPG files for LMM maps, MMM maps and single record shots.
 These JPG files take very little disc space and can be directly viewed on the web browers.

       I intruduce two scripts or functions here to save maps and single shots to JPG format.
-The purpose is to do it with SerialEM imaging, without having to convert afterwards.
+It is nice to be able to do it with SerialEM imaging, without having to convert afterwards.

 .. _map_to_jpg: